shabin5785/docker-learnings/Readme_3.md

 - docker swarm init to enable swarm ( will create a single node swarm).
 This will init the swarm, create certificates etc .In short set up a swarm. the single node is a manager node.
 It also creates the raft database and stores config ( raft is a protocol that ensure consistency across multiple nodes especially in cloud env)

+- raft can be used to store config and secrets, no need for a separate db to store these values.